 Puff pastry works wonderfully for easy appetizer recipes.
-Once you’ve cooked up the onions, these treats are very easy to assemble and bake… & they turn out to be a very elegant appetizer!
+Once you’ve cooked up the onions, these Pear and Blue Cheese Pastry Triangles are very easy to assemble and bake… and they turn out to be a very elegant appetizer!

 Yield: 36 to 48 appetizers